vmware-archive/vsphere-storage-for-docker/doc/VolumeNames.md

 # Short Volume names
-Short Volume Name start with a letter or underscore and can contain alphanumeric characters, underscores and dots.
+Short Volume Name can contain up to a 100 of alphanumeric characters, underscores and dots.
 Examples: `MyVolume_fast.12` or `_12SuperStorage`.
-Volume name length is limited to 100 characters.

 # Full volume names
 Full volume name is a combination of Short Volume name and datastore name, separated by @ sign.
 Datastore name is a vSphere Datastore , e.g. vsanDatastore.
 Examples: `BigFatDisk@vsanDatastore` or `myVol123.33@datastore255`.
-Datastore name length is also limited to 100 characters, and datastore name should start with a letter or underscore and can contain alphanumeric characters, underscores, hyphens and dots.
+Datastore name length is also limited to 100 characters, and datastore name can contain alphanumeric characters, underscores, hyphens and dots.